- How can I be a competitive applicant? What are my chances of being admitted?

 No. However, we do offer a placement exam for newly-admitted students who believe they can pass the first-year theory coursework (Statistical Inference, taught at the UW as STAT 512 and 513), and a few other required courses may be waived at the discretion of the Graduate Program.

 Due to the rigor of our program, part-time study is discouraged.
 The PhD program requires full-time enrollment.
 For master’s programs, some exceptions have been made for students involved in other complementary training.
 If admitted, plans must be discussed with the Graduate Program Director for approval.
 Part-time study may extend the program completion time by two to three times due to the timing of our courses which are only offered once a year.
 UW employees interested in utilizing tuition exemption should note that the exemption does not cover thesis or other independent study credits for the MS Thesis program, nor any part of the MS Capstone program.

-MS students have the opportunity to apply to the PhD program depending on their performance on a theory exam they take the summer after their first year courses.
+MS Thesis students may have the opportunity to apply to the PhD program depending on their performance on a theory exam they take the summer after their first year courses.
 The selection criteria is the same for all applicants to the program.
 If they apply and are accepted, students may begin second year PhD coursework in their second year.

 Can students tailor their program to their needs or take additional courses beyond the requirements?